-Xarelto (generic name: rivaroxaban) is one of our top-selling drugs at Canada Pharmacy Depot.
-Found in the form of an oral tablet, it belongs to a family of medications that are called factor Xa inhibitors, but it is also known as a blood thinner.
+Xarelto (generic name: rivaroxaban) is a medication found in the form of an oral tablet, it belongs to a family of medications that are called factor Xa inhibitors, but it is also known as a blood thinner.

 What does Xarelto treat?

 Rivaroxaban is typically used to treat deep vein thrombosis (DVT) and pulmonary embolism (PE).
 By lowering the risk of developing a blood clot, it is also used to prevent strokes in patients who have atrial fibrillation (A-fib) who don’t have a heart valve problem.
 Generic Xarelto, known as rivaroxaban, is now available at Canada Pharmacy Depot at discounted prices.

 Deep vein thrombosis is when a blood clot forms in a vein deep in the body, usually in the lower body.
 This can happen if a vein is damaged, especially through either injury or after surgery in the hip or legs.

 If a blood clot in a deep vein breaks free and travels through the bloodstream to the lungs, this can cause a pulmonary embolism, which is highly dangerous.
 If a blood clot gets to the brain, a stroke may occur.

 Pulmonary embolism is defined as a sudden blockage of a blood vessel to the lungs.
 A PE can lead to permanent lung damage, very low oxygen levels in the blood, and organ damage from lack of oxygen.
 PE can even be life-threatening if the clot is large or if there is more than one clot.